Historic Snapshots of First Methodist Houston

 At General Conference the Evangelical United Brethren Church merges with the Methodist Church and we become The First United Methodist Church of Houston.

 The church embarks on an ambitious building program that will take several years.
 The façade of the south side is enclosed to form a large lobby connecting the sanctuary and education building.
 The colorful faceted art glass windows designed by church member Edward L. Reichert depict ministries of the church along with well-known Christian symbols.
-Included in the building program is a partial renovation
+Included in the building program is a partial renovation of the education building

 Construction begins on a chapel adjacent to the main sanctuary to be named in honor of Alice and David C. Bintliff, a gift of their two daughters and their families.